tacozMacleo/xmlClasses/README.md

 XML Classes
 ===================================================================

-Simple, fast, lightweight xml parser and validator defined by classes.
+Simple, fast, lightweight xml parser and validator defined by classes, and useful error messages.

+Reason to pick this over other xml parsers:
+ * Non alias.
+(Harder to match tag/attribute name with the class variable name)
+ * Need advanced features.
+(Like default factory, custom decoder, custom encoder etc.)

 TODO: Speed test against `pydantic-xml` and `xmltodict` with `pydantic`.